 There are a few programs in Europe where you can invest in the country and be rewarded with citizenship.
 The two best ones are Malta and Cyprus.
 You can read more about these and other Citizenship by Investment programs on our Investment Visa page here.

 Want advice from people that have lived in Europe?

 Here are some of just a few of our blogs written by Expats who moved to Europe.
 They are written for Expats to Europe to explore living in Europe.
 We hope they inspire you!

 Advice on how to Live in Europe

 Moving to the European Union, by accessing EU citizenship or EU residency, can be a complicated process.
-As always, discussing your situation with a trusted immigration lawyer will increase your chances of a successful outcome.
-Ensuring you optimise your selection of opportunity and the resulting application process will save you time and money.
+Discussing your situation with a trusted immigration lawyer will increase your chances of a successful outcome.
+Ensuring you optimize your selection of opportunity and the resulting application process will save you time and money.

 Enjoyed this article?
 Save to Pinterest